JorgeGCoelho/migo/README.md

 # migo

-## `jujuyuki/migo` is a MiGo Types library in Go.
+## `JorgeGCoelho/migo` is a MiGo Types library in Go.

-This library is a fork of the [original MiGo Types library](https://github.com/nickng/migo) with minor adjustments.
-MiGo (mini-go) is a calculus introduced in [this paper](http://mrg.doc.ic.ac.uk/publications/fencing-off-go-liveness-and-safety-for-channel-based-programming/) to capture core concurrency features of Go.
+This library is a fork of a [fork](https://github.com/jujuyuki/migo) of the [original MiGo Types library](https://github.com/nickng/migo) with minor adjustments, for my project [GoDDaR](https://github.com/JorgeGCoelho/GoDDaR) MiGo (mini-go) is a calculus introduced in [this paper](http://mrg.doc.ic.ac.uk/publications/fencing-off-go-liveness-and-safety-for-channel-based-programming/) to capture core concurrency features of Go.